masatomo-ito2/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-5.md

 ---
 name: chapter-5-review-questions
-# 📝 Chapter 5 Review
+# 統 Chapter 5 Review
 * What types of entities can Vault authenticate?
 * What system manages credentials for the Userpass auth method?
 * Can a user that is not assigned any policies other than the default policy access any secrets?